lixinW/ship-hats-docs/pipeline-templates.md

 ### Nexus Repo templates

+Following [Nexus Repo templates](https://sgts.gitlab-dedicated.com/wog/gvt/ship/ship-hats-templates/-/tree/main/templates) are available for use.

+?> If you do not have access to GitLab, you may [access mirror templates in BitBucket](https://bitbucket.ship.gov.sg/projects/CLGLAB/repos/gitlab-mirror-ship-hats-templates/browse/templates) for reference only.

 |Template|Description|Template Type|
 |---|---|---|
 |[`docker pull` fr Nexus Repo](https://sgts.gitlab-dedicated.com/wog/gvt/ship/ship-hats-templates/-/tree/main/templates#file-gitlab-ci-nexus-docker-pullyml)|This template allows you to pull a docker image through SHIP Nexus Repository docker-proxy in the "before_script" key for a job.|Modular Template